 Currently, nuclear power is by far the largest source of low-carbon electricity in the United States.
-In 2010, nuclear power provided one fifth of total U.S. electricity, which was nearly twice as much as generated from all renewable sources (including conventional hydropower).
-The United States has 104 operating nuclear reactors at 65 plants in 31 states.
-Globally, nuclear power generates roughly 14 percent of total electricity.
+In 2012, nuclear power provided nearly one fifth of total U.S. electricity, which was more than 50 percent higher than the generation from all renewable sources (including conventional hydropower).
+The United States has 100 operating nuclear reactors at 62 plants in 31 states; there are 4 to 6 new units expected to come online before 2020.
+Globally, nuclear power generates roughly 13 percent of total electricity.

 In order for nuclear power to significantly expand domestically and globally, the United States and the rest of the world must adopt policies to promote low-carbon technology deployment and adequately address concerns about nuclear power safety, nuclear weapons proliferation, and the long-term handling of spent nuclear fuel.

 Current nuclear power technology harnesses the energy released by nuclear fission.
 Atomic nuclei consist of protons and neutrons held together by a strong energy bond.
 In nuclear fission, a neutron strikes the nucleus of a very heavy atom and splits it apart into lighter atoms, releasing additional neutrons and energy as well.
 These neutrons, in turn, can fission other atoms.
 Under precise, controlled conditions, this nuclear fission process can occur as a continuous chain reaction that releases heat in useful amounts.

 Many analyses that look at the lowest-cost options for decarbonizing the electric power sector (e.g., via a GHG emissions pricing policy) project a substantial role for new nuclear power plants in meeting demand for non-emitting electricity generation.